miladziekanowska/Machine_learning/README.md

 In the main directory there are notebooks that contain the essential concepts for supervised machine learning:
 1. Data Preprocessing with Sci-kit learn and Numpy
 2. Training and test data - how to split like a pro
-3. How to use GridSearchCV and create a model
+3. How to optimize and create a model
 4. Evaluating a regression and classification models

-In the directiories ==Linear_Regression== and ==Classification== different models can be found, with already created syntax and statistical explanation of these methods.
+In the directiories <mark>Linear_Regression</mark> and <mark>Classification</mark> different models can be found, with already created syntax and statistical explanation of these methods.

-In the directory ==Unsipervised== you might find basic syntax for clustering and dimentional reduction as well as some theory regarding the unsupervised machine learning.
+In the directory <mark>Unsipervised</mark> you might find basic syntax for clustering and dimentional reduction as well as some theory regarding the unsupervised machine learning.